Overview

 How long does it take for antibiotics to work on a tooth infection?

 It depends on the nature of the bacterial infection.
-Usually, it takes 24 – 48 hours for medications to show their maximum effectiveness.
+Typically, it takes 24-48 hours for medications to reach their maximum effectiveness.

 Dr. Richard says completing the dosage regimen your healthcare provider prescribes is important to avoid resistance development.

-He added that it would also treat the infection effectively and completely.
+He added that it would also wholly and effectively treat the infection.

 Do all dental infections need antibiotics?